Japan votes in test for new PM Kishida, political stability - Up News Info

 Article content

 Turnout will be crucial, since higher turnout tends to favor the opposition.
-As of 10 a.m., three hours after polls opened, turnout stood at 6.32%, down 0.83 point from the previous lower house poll – but 16.6 million voted in advance, the Internal Affairs Ministry said.
+As of 2 p.m., turnout stood at 21.49%, down 0.34 point from the previous lower house poll – but 16.6 million voted in advance, the Internal Affairs Ministry said.

-The biggest opposition group, the Constitutional Democratic Party of Japan is expected to gain seats but not come near toppling Kishida’s coalition.

 “The only party with policies aimed at people in their 20s and 30s is the Constitutional Democrats, things like income tax and so on,” said office worker Daisuke Matsumoto, 27.
 “It’s true other parties have policies aimed at child-raising, but what about those of us who are childless?”